-- (i) the failure to register any such envelope shall not invalidate the vote; - (ii) where the voter is a member of a disciplined force and has received his ballot paper in the manner specified in the proviso to subsection (5) of section sixty-two, he may transmit the envelope to the constituency\(\frac{1}{2}\) registrar through his commanding officer and such commanding officer shall convey or cause to be conveyed the covering envelope to the returning officer by the most expeditious means consistent with safety. - (iii) at the request in person of a voter who cannot read or write or who is incapacitated by blindness or other physical cause from voting in the manner provided in this subsection, the competent witness may mark the vote of the voter on the ballot paper in the manner directed by the voter.
+- (i) the failure to register any such envelope shall not invalidate the vote: - (ii) where the voter is a member of a disciplined force and has received his ballot paper in the manner specified in the proviso to subsection (5) of section fifty-four, he may transmit the evelope to the constituency registrar through his commanding officer and such commanding officer shall convey or cause to be conveyed the covering envelope to the constituency registrar by the most expeditious means consistent with safety;

-- (2) Where a competent witness has been requested to mark a vote on a ballot paper in terms of proviso (iii) to subsection (1), he may put to the voter such questions as, in his opinion, are necessary to elicit sufficient directions to enable him to mark the vote in the manner desired by the voter. - (3) A competent witness who has marked a vote on a ballot paper in terms of proviso (iii) to subsection (1) shall ensure that a written statement of what he has done and the reasons for his doing so, specifying the nature of the inability or incapacity suffered by the voter, is enclosed in the covering envelope together with the ballot paper envelope and the declaration of identity.
+- (iii) at the request in person of a voter who cannot read or write or who is incapacitated by blindness or other physical cause from voting in the manner provided in this subsection, the competent witness may mark the vote of the voter on the ballot paper in the manner directed by the voter. - (2) Where a competent witness has been requested to mark a vote on a ballot paper in terms of proviso (iii) to subsection (1), he may put to the voter such questions as, in his opinion are necessary to elicit sufficient directions to enable him to mark the vote in the manner desired by the voter. - (3) A competent witness who has marked a vote on a ballot paper in terms of proviso (iii) to subsection (1) shall ensure that a written statement of what he has done and the reasons for his doing so, specifying the nature of the inability or incapacity suffered by the voter, is enclosed in the covering envelope together with the ballot paper envelope and the declaration of identity.

-66 Postal ballot boxes
+Postal ballot boxes.

-- (1) The constituency registrar shall provide a postal ballot box for the reception of the covering envelopes when returned by the voters. - (2) The constituency registrar shall, not later than three days after nomination day, give to each candidate or his election agent notice of the time and place at which he will seal the postal ballot box. - (3) At the time and place notified the constituency registrar shall show the postal ballot box open and empty to such candidates and election agents as are present and it shall then be sealed with the seal of the constituency registrar and the seals of such candidates and agents as wish to affix their seals and shall be marked "Postal Ballot Box" with the name of the constituency, and the constituency registrar shall make provision for the safe custody of such ballot box. - (4) The constituency registrar shall, immediately on receipt, place unopened in the postal ballot box all covering envelopes received by him before the close of the poll.
+- 58. (1) The constituency registrar shall provide a postal ballot box for the reception of the covering envelopes when returned by the voters. - (2) The constituency registrar shall, not later than three days after nomination day, give to each candidate or his election agent notice of the time and place at which he will seal the postal ballot box. - (3) At the time and place notified the constituency registrar shall show the postal ballot box open and empty to such candidates and election agents as are present and it shall then be sealed with the seal of the constituency registrar and the seals of such candidates and agents as wish to affix their seals and shall be marked "Postal Ballot Box" with the name of the constituency and constituency registrar shall make provision for the safe custody of such ballot box. - (4) The constituency registrar shall, immediately on receipt, place unopened in the postal ballot box all covering envelopes received by him before the close of the poll.

-67 Opening of postal ballot boxes
+Opening of postal ballot boxes.

-- (1) After the close of the poll and before the time fixed for the counting of the votes, the constituency registrar shall open the postal ballot box in the presence of such candidates and their election agents as are present. - (2) The constituency registrar shall give to each candidate or his election agent at least twenty-four hours' notice in writing of the time and place at which he will open the postal ballot box and the envelopes contained therein. - (3) At the opening of the postal ballot box the following persons and no others may be present- - the constituency registrar and such counting officers as he may consider necessary; and - the candidates and one election agent for each candidate and such other persons as may be precertified. - Provided that a candidate or his election agent may not be present at the opening of the postal ballot box of votes at an election for which that candidate was not nominated. - (4) When the postal ballot box has been opened, the constituency registrar shall count and note the number of envelopes and shall then open each covering envelope separately, examine the declaration of identity and compare the number thereon with the number on the ballot paper envelope. - (5) If the numbers agree and the declaration of identity is found to be duly signed and witnessed, the constituency registrar shall place the declaration of identity and the ballot paper envelope unopened in separate receptacles.
+- 59. (1) After the close of the poll and before the time fixed for the counting of the votes, the constituency registrar shall open the postal ballot box in the presence of such candidates and their election agents as are present. - (2) The constituency registrar shall give to each candidate or his election agent at least twenty-four hours' notice in writing of the time and place at which he will open the postal ballot box and the envelopes contained therein.

+- (3) At the opening of the postal ballot box the following persons and no others may be present- - (a) the constituency registrar and such counting officers as he may deem necessary; and - (b) the candidates and one election agent for each candidate and such other persons as may be prescribed:

+Provided that a candidate or his election agent may not be present at the opening of the postal ballot box of votes at an election for which that candidate was not nominated.